softwarepub/software-card-policies/README.md

 A [search on prefix.cc](https://prefix.cc/sc) reveals prior usage of the prefix `sc:` by projects which seem to be defunct.

 ## `sc-validate`

-Program that validates a given metadata file using a set of configurable policies.
+A program that validates a given metadata file using a set of configurable policies.

 The selection of policies to use can be configured via [`config.toml`](config.toml).
 Policies can be loaded using any of the protocols supported by